-Great Smoky Mountains National Park has five drive-in horse camps which provide ready access to back-country trails for equestrians in the national park.
+Horse Camps - Great Smoky Mountains National Park offers five drive-in horse camps which provide ready access to back-country trails for equestrians in the national park.

-Horse Camps at Anthony Creek, Big Creek, Cataloochee, and Towstring open April 1st and reservations are only available through NPRS.
-Horse site fees are $20 at all horse camps except for Big Creek where it is $25.
+Horse Camps at Anthony Creek, Big Creek, Cataloochee, and Towstring open March 30, 2018.
+Reservations are only available through NPRS.
+Horse site fees are $23 at all horse camps except for Big Creek where it is $29.

 Five drive-in horse camps provide ready access to back-country trails for equestrians in the national park.
 They are located at Cades Cove in Tennessee and at Big Creek, Cataloochee, Round Bottom and Towstring in North Carolina.
 Auto access horse camps are open.
 For reservations, call (865) 436-1231.

 Horse Rentals are available at five horse concession operations in the Park.
-Rates are $12-$15 per horse per hour at the following stables: McCarter's and Smoky Mountain are open.
-Cades Cove begins on March 17, Smokemont on April 1, and Deep Creek on May 1.
-At the Cades Cove horse concession, buggy rides ($8 per person) and
+Rates are $23-$29 per horse per hour at the following stables: Sugarlands Riding Stables, Smoky Mountain Riding Stables, Cades Cove, Smokemont, and Deep Creek.

 Reservations can be made 5 months in advance by calling: